 Privacy Policy

-Who we are and what does this Privacy Notice cover?
+Who we are and what does this Privacy Policy cover?

-For the purpose of the General Data Protection Regulation (“GDPR”) the Data Controller is Amby AS, a Norwegian company registered in the register of the Norwegian Central Coordinating Register for Legal Entities under number 997901916 (“Amby” or “we” or “us” or “our”).
+Amby AS is a Norwegian company registered in the register of the Norwegian Central Coordinating Register for Legal Entities under number 997901916 (“Amby” or “we” or “us” or “our”).
 As a recruitment company, we are committed to protecting the privacy of our candidates, clients, and users of our website.

 Amby may change and update this policy from time to time to comply with any governmental or legal changes, as well as company policies.
 Any changes or modifications will be effective immediately upon posting the updated Privacy Policy.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 You are advised to review this Privacy Policy periodically for any changes.

-To learn more about the processing of personal data of our website and app users, please get familiar with our Website Privacy Policy.
+To learn more about the processing of personal data of our website and app users, please get familiar with our Website Cookie Settings.

 What kind of Personal Data do we collect?